m-zanetti/sendinblue/README.md

 ###Setup:

 In order to install, add the following `repositories` block (Why?
-Because the current official SendinBlue package doesn't fully respect the PSR-0 standard)
+It is just a trick to fix a path problem due to the current official SendinBlue package which doesn't fully respect the PSR-0 standard)

 ```js
     "repositories": [